Fernando9200/Politica-de-Privacidade/README.md

+# Política de Privacidade - CryptoApp

+Website that presents privacy policies, required by Playstore for the launch of the CryptoApp application.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).